Untitled-WOW/AscensionChat/README.md

 ## ⬆️ Updating

-#### Before updating your `ascension.conf` file, save a copy of your current `.conf` file.
+> [!NOTE]<br>Before updating your `ascension.conf` file, save a copy of your current `.conf` file.
 This will allow you to easily transfer your login details and any custom formatting to the new config, making the update process smoother.

-- Download the [**latest**](https://github.com/NotYourAverageGamer/AscensionChat/releases/latest) `ascensionchat.jar` and replace the one in your current `ascensionchat` folder.
-Alternatively, download the [**latest**](https://github.com/NotYourAverageGamer/AscensionChat/releases/latest) `ascensionchat.zip` file; but be careful not to replace your `ascensionchat.conf`!
+Download the [**latest**](https://github.com/NotYourAverageGamer/AscensionChat/releases/latest) `ascensionchat.jar` and replace the one in your current `ascensionchat` folder.
+- Alternatively, download the [**latest**](https://github.com/NotYourAverageGamer/AscensionChat/releases/latest) `ascensionchat.zip` file; but be careful not to replace your `ascensionchat.conf`!

 ## 🚧 Compiling AscensionChat from source